jclokossou/LatexUlaval/README.md

 extensive set of templates for the various types of theses and memoirs offered at Laval.

-Please note that the documentation for the class and the comments in the templates are written in French, the language of the target audience.
+The documentation for the class and the comments in the templates are written in French, the language of the target audience.

 ## Licence